swimbird/hb-sample/README.md

-# hb-sample
+# FAN HeaderBidding Sample
-sample for HeaderBidding
+This github repo is link to Heroku pipeline and deploy to: https://hb-sample-katsu.herokuapp.com/